ReproNim/HowWouldReproNim/vol04/freesurferpond.rst

 - Version 0.9: Published April 28, 2020.
 - Version 1.0: Published May 6, 2020.
 Includes some text corrections and an accompanying notebook.
-- Version 1.2: Published DATE.
+- Version 1.2: Published September 3, 2020.
 Formatting for Sphinx.

 **Summary**